 - Who can get free meals?
 All children in households receiving benefits from SNAP, the Food Distribution Program on Indian Reservations or TANF, can get free meals regardless of your income.
 Also, your children can get free meals if your household’s gross income is within the free limits on the Federal Income Eligibility Guidelines.

-- Can foster children get free meals?
+- CAN FOSTER CHILDREN GET FREE MEALS?
 Yes, foster children who are under the legal responsibility of a foster care agency or court are eligible for free meals.
 Any foster child in the household is eligible for free meals regardless of income.

 - WHO CAN GET REDUCED PRICE MEALS?
-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown on this application.
+Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown on the application.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT ANOTHER ONE?
 Yes.
-Your child’s application is only good for that school year and for the first 30 days of this school year.
+Your child’s application is only good for that school year and for the first 30 operating days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.

 - I GET WIC.
 CAN MY CHILD(REN) GET FREE MEALS?
 Children in households participating in WIC may be eligible for free or reduced price meals.
 Please fill out a FREE/REDUCED PRICE MEAL application.